sahil-Rathore10/Allstag-website/README.md

 - ➕ **Add Product (Admin Feature)**: Add new products to the listing.
 - 🧭 **Dynamic Navbar**: Changes based on user login state.
 - 📄 **About and Contact Pages**: Additional static pages for better user engagement.
+- 🎨 **Icon Library**: React Icons used for consistent and scalable UI icons

 ---